-Nevertheless, construction activity was temporarily disrupted by hurricane Irma which struck Florida in September 2017, as well as unfavorable weather conditions in the final quarter of the year.
-The weakening of the US Dollar against the Euro means that, the dynamic performance of the US is underplayed when translated from USD to Euro.
+Results were held back by the temporary disruption to construction activity caused by hurricane Irma, which struck Florida in September 2017, as well as unfavorable weather conditions, especially in the final quarter of the year.

 Total turnover in the US for 2017 increased by 9.9% reaching €873.2 million while EBITDA increased by 27.5% to €185.1 million.